Metsanpeitto/ror_blog_m5-w1/README.md

     rails db:reset
   ```

-* Becuase the email permission will be trouble, log into gmail with
+* Becuause the email permission will be trouble, log into gmail with
     ``` bash
       email: jarriror@gmail.com
       password: rubyonrails